lemocla/Which-way-is-up/README.md

       As all web pages are rendered dynamically using Jinja template, each page and scenario had to be validated by direct input by copying and pasting the source code for the page.

     - #### **W3C CSS Jigsaw Validator**
-      The CSS file was tested with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) via direct input and returned no errors
+      Each CSS file was tested with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) via direct input and returned no errors

     - #### **JSHint validator**
       All javascripts files were tested with [JSHint](https://jshint.com/) and returned no errors except for braintree scripts for hosted fields, especially scripts for fields validation.
 Since the scripts will be actionned for the fields hosted in an iframe, the developer left the scripts as they are.